Have you ever wondered how producers create your favorite tracks?

 Organize your sample library so that you choose the correct layer when it’s time to mix!

-You can even create folders and label them (Example: percussion, synth, lead vocal, etc.) in case you don’t want to misplace any of these while layering sounds.
+You can even create folders and label them (For example: percussion, synth, lead vocal, etc.) in case you don’t want to misplace any of these while layering sounds.

 Tip 4: Utilize Transient Reduction

-We’re certain you want each layer to sound great and uncluttered.
+We’re certain you want each electronic music layer to sound great and uncluttered.
 After all, the last thing you need is a muddy-sounding mix all over the stereo field.

 You also wouldn’t want to ruin the stacked sound by reducing your transients.